woojunshim/TRIAGE/python/README.md

 	...

 Implementation of TRIAGE is fast and highly scalable.
-Computational time required to analyse the example dataset (18,707 genes * 3 samples) is approximately 0.3 second (run on a personal Mac with 2.2 GHz 16 GB RAM).
+Computational time required to analyse the example dataset (18,707 genes * 3 samples) is approximately 0.3 second (run on a personal Mac with 2.2 GHz Intel core i7, 16 GB RAM).

 You may like to use an alternative RTS table for mouse datasets ("mouse_rts_mapped.txt").
 Note that the mouse RTS values were obtained by directly mapping genes between human and mouse data.
 The mouse data currently only covers protein-coding genes.